dherault/arccode/README.md

 ## Package development

-Additionally, you can edit any package under `packages/` by running `npm i` and `npm test` to run the tests.
+Additionally, you can edit any package under `packages/` and run `npm test` to test it.

 ## Contributing